Emery Kaison at 2024 VIC Figure Skating Championships

 Training: Ice Zoo Skating Club, Sydney

-Emery grew up in South Western Sydney with his parents and older brother.
-He began high school at Hurlstone Agricultural High before transferring to Australian Christian College for online studies and finishing his final years at Newtown High School of the Performing Arts.
-At 16, due to family conflict and violence, Emery left home and began living independently.
-He later stayed in a homeless youth refuge before transitioning to full independence again.
+I grew up in South Western Sydney and attended Hurlstone Agricultural High, Australian Christian College, and Newtown High School of the Performing Arts.
+At 16, I had to leave home due to family conflict and violence, spending time in youth refuges before transitioning to independent living.

 • Crystal Challenge Preliminary Boys Champion (2023)